mozilla/taar-lite/docs/GraphRepresentation.md

 leading to each add-on's top N most relevant recommendations, with these properties:

+- It is a strict subset of the treated graph, with the same vertices and a subset of the edges.
 - It is directed.
     For example, that B is a recommendation for A does not imply that A is a recommendation for B.
 - Vertex in-degree may take values from 0 to $|V|$, meaning that any number of add-ons may recommend the current vertex add-on.
-    Vertex out-degree is constrained to be at most N, representing the add-ons recommended for the current vertex add-on.
+- Vertex out-degree is constrained to be at most N, representing the add-ons recommended for the current vertex add-on.
 - Edge weights no longer play a role.
     Without loss of generality, they can all be set to 1.